hitokiri-mata/katacoda-courses/kubernetes-fundamentals/kube-api/step6-api-versions.md

 `kubectl api-versions`{{execute}}

-These are all the versions behind the api root path `/apis/`.
+These are all the versions behind the API root path `/apis/`.
 In the version list most of the lines are composed of two parts separated with a slash (/).
 The left token is the API Group and the right side is the version in that group.
 Such as

 `batch/v1` and `batch/v1beta`